 4. Purchase insurance

 When working independently there’s no safety net in the form of an employer-provided insurance plan, which means you’ll need to purchase your own insurance to protect yourself and your business.
 The nature of your work and industry will inform the specific insurance policies you’ll need to get, but some common policies include general liability insurance, professional liability insurance, and property insurance.
 Take time to research your options and purchase the policies that make the most sense for your business.

 Today, having a professional website or social channel is essential for helping your target clients find you.
 Your website and/or social channels should include information about your services, your background and experience, and most importantly, offer your contact information so you can acquire new prospective clients.

 You may also want to consider attending industry events, conferences, and trade shows, as well as joining professional organizations relevant to your field to help identify potential clients and expand your network.

 Whether you’re just getting started in setting up your independent consultancy or well-established within your niche, Business Talent Group offers a wide array of resources to help you kickstart your career transition.
-To learn more, visit the Business Talent Group Business Resource Center here.
+Learn more about the BTG talent network and join here.